 To make this simple homemade coffee soap, you start with a basic soap recipe.
 The best soaps have a balance of oils.
 You should choose your preferred mix of oils based on the properties you want the soap to have.
 If you want a soap that will lather up easily and moisturize your hands at the same time, you can choose ingredients to accomplish those requirements.
-If you're not sure where to start, check out one of these easy soap recipes.
+If you're not sure where to start, there are many easy soap recipes to give you inspiration.

 After you've decided on your oil base for your coffee soap, you will first substitute double-strength coffee for the water in the lye-water solution.
 Making the lye solution is the most daunting and difficult part of making soap.
 Once you've accomplished this, you're nearly home.
 Be sure you understand how to make a lye solution with liquids other than water.
 Then you'll add 1 to 2 teaspoons of the used coffee grounds for every pound of soap in your recipe.

 You can add additional coffee fragrance if you like, though the natural coffee scent from the coffee and grounds will come through lightly even without it.
 You might also try it with a bit of peppermint essential oil, which makes for lovely combination with the light coffee scent.